Talking to Children About Loss and Grief

 Ψ Expressions of grief: Extreme sadness or anger, denial, regression, risk taking, acting out, suicidal thoughts

-Ψ How to help: Be present, and give them space to process their emotions, above all, encourage the expression of feelings!
+Ψ How to help: Be present, and give them space to process their emotions.
+Above all, encourage the expression of feelings by being authentic about yours and how you are struggling too!

 Keep in Mind